 The basic setup requires three things:

-When the sphere is moved across the light path at a controlled height and speed, the light sensor records a transit: a smooth dip in measured illuminance with the flat-bottomed shape characteristic of a planetary transit across a uniformly bright disk.
+When the sphere is moved across the light path at a controlled height and speed, the light sensor records a dip whose shape reflects the apparatus geometry.
+It is a transit analogy, not a guarantee of a flat-bottomed astronomical light curve.

 This is the core experiment.
 It works.
 The transit signal is clear enough to measure even with the modest precision of a phone’s ambient light sensor, provided the background illumination is controlled (dark room or at least consistent ambient light).